heptarch/heptarch.github.io/drafts/type-diff.md

 Let's introduce a more type-theoretic way to talk about these local linear approximations.
-Instead of using $\mathbb{R}^n$ and $\mathbb{R}^m$ explicitly, let's simply write $Ta$ and $Tb$, where $T$ stands for "tangent".
-With this distinction between $a$ and $Ta$, etc, in hand, we can now do away with the ad hoc restriction to linear maps.
+Instead of using $\mathbb{R}^n$ and $\mathbb{R}^m$ explicitly, let's simply write $Ta$ and $Tb$, where $T$ stands for "tangent" (or technically "tangent bundle" but we won't worry about that).
+For an object $x$ of type $a$, the local linear labelling is
+$T_x a$.
+With this distinction in hand, we can now do away with the ad hoc restriction to linear maps.
 Instead, any maps between the locally linear spaces $Ta$ and
 $Tb$ will be linear by default.
 This leads to a type signature